argshook/argshook.github.io/Posts/wimviki-dropbox-to-organize-and-distribute-notes.md

 ---

-Essentially, whenever i need to save text in a little more organized manner, hit `,ww`, nagivate or create new link for that text, paste/type.
+whenever i need to save text in a little more organized manner, hit `,ww`, nagivate or create new link for that text, paste/type.